oclero

 To get a specific release from the API:

 This is the asset I would like to know the size, by first making a HEAD request.
-However, this is a redirect , and the HEAD gives me a location
+However, this is a redirect , and the HEAD gives me a location URL which is the actual URL for downloading the asset.

 The URL you should finally get is https://gitlab.com/solarus-games/games/zsdx/uploads/cf5a3455d139ef804e2cb6f84bfebe52/zsdx-v1.12.3.solarus .
-By making a HEAD request to this URL, you can finally get content-length
+By making a HEAD request to this URL, you can finally get content-length.

 I don’t know if this is the best example to use to add a test because of the redirection.